-Yes, you can actually makes vinegar.
-I know it sounds super wild, but it’s honestly a piece of (apple) cake!
+Yes, you can actually make vinegar.
+I know it sounds wild, but it’s honestly a piece of (apple) cake!

 If you’re looking for more recipes that utilize scraps, check out this blog post on full of ideas for cooking with food scraps.

 - You need to make sure that you’re using a very clean quart sized jar!